Louise Kirkby Lunn: Recordings

 In 1912 Kirkby Lunn recorded two duets with John McCormack, from operas by Wolf-Ferrari.
 These duets have been remastered and reissued on CD, as have some of her other, solo, 78-rpm discs.
 Her main body of her recordings were made for the Gramophone Company between 1909 and 1916 but there were also Pathé records cut earlier, including duets that feature Ben Davies.
 Among the operatic excerpts in her recorded output is music by Wagner, Verdi, Ponchielli, Gluck and Mozart.
-The acoustic recording process of the day was not always kind to Kirkby-Lunn's voice although it is better caught in some pieces such as the Gounod "Entreat me not to leave thee", or the Arthur Goring Thomas "A Summer night". '"Che faro?" from Orfeo was committed to disc in about 1915.
+The acoustic recording process of the day was not always kind to Kirkby-Lunn's voice although it is better caught in some pieces such as the Gounod "Entreat me not to leave thee", or the Arthur Thomas "A Summer night". '"Che faro?" from Orfeo was committed to disc in about 1915.
 The partnership with Destinn is preserved on record, in a 1911-recorded "Ebben qual nuovo fremito" from Aida, and a 1911 "L'amo come il fulgor", from Ponchielli's La Gioconda.
 In 1917 Edward German's Kipling setting "Have you news of my boy Jack?" gave Kirkby Lunn "a wartime hit on disc".

 A large number of records reflect that her voice is superb quality from top to bottom, but it is often lack of real drama or engagement with the characters.